Linear Model and Extensions: A binary covariate interacts with a general covariate

 where $E( \varepsilon_i \mid z_i, x_i ) = 0$.
 So

 and

 which implies that

-The conditional average treatment effect is thus a linear function of the covariates.
+The difference between two conditional expectations, $E(y_i \mid z_i = 1, x_i) - E(y_i \mid z_i = 0, x_i) $, is often called the conditional average treatment effect (CATE).
+Under model \eqref{eq::ols-interaction}, the CATE is a linear function of the covariates.
 As long as $\beta_3 \neq 0$, we have treatment effect heterogeneity, which is also called {\it effect modification}.
 A statistical test for $\beta_3 = 0$ is straightforward based on OLS and EHW standard error.

 Note that \eqref{eq::ols-interaction} includes the interaction of the treatment and all covariates.
 With prior knowledge, we may believe that the treatment effect varies with respect to a subset of covariates, or, equivalently, we may set some components of $\beta_3$ to be zero.